-The Story of Paul and Silas begins after Paul and Barnabas headed out in different directions, Paul picked Silas as a voyaging friend.
+The Story of Paul and Silas begins after Paul and Barnabas head out in different directions; Paul picked Silas as a voyaging friend.
 And they went to Syria and Cilicia, tending to the temples (Acts 15:41).
 From that point forward, Paul and Silas ventured out to Derbe and Lystra.
 Where they got another sidekick, Timothy (Acts 16:1-3).
 Following an excursion through Asia Minor, the Spirit drove Paul and Silas into Macedonia.

-The Story of Paul and Silas begin when they traveled and preached the gospel to all.
+The Story of Paul and Silas begins when they traveled and preached the gospel to all.
 From the Word they spoke, the sick they healed in the name of the Lord, for which they were punished and imprisoned in Philippi.
 They sang praises to the Lord with their feet on the ground.
 At midnight an earthquake shook the prison walls.
 But Paul and Silas sang on and on, praising God.
 And the prison gates opened, and the jailer awoke from his sleep.

 Biography of Paul and Silas

 Read also: Who is Apostle Paul?
 How old was the Apostle Paul when he died?

 Saul was born in Tarsus, the capital of the province of Cilicia.
 He received a good education in his family and the synagogue school according to the rigorous tradition of Judaism.